jsmreese/moment-duration-format/README.md

 `<script src="path/to/moment-duration-format.js"></script>`

-When using this plugin in the browser, be sure to include moment.js on your page first.

 ---

 ## Usage

+This plugin will always try to install itself on the `root.moment` instance, if it exists.

+This plugin will install its setup function to `root.momentDurationFormatSetup` so that it may be later called on any moment instance.

+### Browser

+When using this plugin in the browser, if you do not include moment.js on your page first, you need to manually call `window.momentDurationFormatSetup` on your moment instance once it is created.

 ### Module

-To use this plugin as a module, use the `require` function:
+To use this plugin as a module, use the `require` function.

 ```
 var moment = require("moment");
 var momentDurationFormatSetup = require("moment-duration-format");
 ```

-The plugin returns the init function so that duration format can be initialized on other moment instances.
+The plugin exports the init function so that duration format can be initialized on other moment instances.

-The plugin depends on moment.js, which is not specified as a package dependency in the currently published version.

 To use this plugin with any other moment.js package, for example `moment-timezone`, manually call the exported setup function to install the plugin into the desired package.